How to Import Data from RedHat OpenShift

 Generate a Collection Script:

-Execute the Script on the Target Container:
+- Click Generate Command and execute the Script on the Target Container

 OpenShift Permissions